Easter Rising: Legacy

 In 1935, Éamon de Valera unveiled a statue by Oliver Sheppard of the mythical Irish hero Cú Chulainn at the General Post Office to commemorate the Rising.
 Similar remembrance is present throughout Dublin.

-1916 – containing both the Rising and the Battle of the Somme, events paramount to the memory of Irish Republicans and Ulster Unionists, respectively – had a profound effect on Ireland and is remembered accordingly.
+1916 – containing both the Rising and the Battle of the Somme, events paramount to the collective memory of Irish Republicans and Ulster Unionists, respectively – had a profound effect on Ireland and is remembered accordingly.
 (Note: Following the Rising, political identity in Ireland "became much more exclusivist".
 The Home Rule movement's Protestant contingency was uniquely impaired by the Rising, which was lambasted as "southern Catholic treachery" by Ulster Unionists; the Home Rule Crisis unified unionists, defining protestant allegiances thereafter.

 These events have often been invoked as the "origin stories for the respective states of Ireland and Northern Ireland."
 Although remembrance rarely intersects, the established binary of these events became "much less oppressive" following the Northern Ireland peace process.)
 The Rising was among the events that ended colonial rule in Ireland, succeeded by the Irish War of Independence.
 The legacy of the Rising possess many dimensions although the declaration of the Republic and the ensuing executions remain focal points.

-Annual parades in celebration of the Rising occurred for many years, however, ceased after The Troubles in Northern Ireland began, being seen as supportive of republican paramilitary violence – the Rising is a common feature of republican murals in Northern Ireland.
+Annual parades in celebration of the Rising occurred for many years; however, they ceased after The Troubles in Northern Ireland began, being seen as supportive of republican paramilitary violence – the Rising is a common feature of republican murals in Northern Ireland.
 (Note: The republican movement found the fiftieth anniversary of the Easter Rising provided an "opportunity to stake its claim to be the true inheritor of the mantle of the revolutionaries."
 Ian McBride wrote that "the fiftieth anniversary of the Easter Rising spawned a new generation of republicans in Belfast.")
 These commemorations celebrated the Rising as the origin of the Irish state, a stance reiterated through extensive analysis.
 Unionists contend that the Rising was an illegal attack on the British State that should not be celebrated.
 Revivalism of the parades has inspired significant public debate, although the centenary of the Rising, which featured the likes of ceremonies and memorials, was largely successful and praised for its sensitivity.
 (Note: Unionist parties did, however, boycott the event.)